FlyingWolFox/Duplicate-Finder/README.md

 - [ ] Make the classed doc (in the works)

 Also I'm planning to make a GUI version of this tool (when I learn how to make GUIs) to be even better!
 It'll be in another repository tho.
 I'll update here when I finish it

+An icon to the executable is welcome (I'm not a graphic designer D:)